 Once a parish is adopted feel free to build your parish page as you wish within the category headings, an administrator is always on hand to help you.
 Each page has a set layout using subject headings.
 Within these headings are sub headings and documents are loaded accordingly by the administrator.
 Templates are available to use for documents or can be created from a draft document if none exist for the item you wish to publish.
-If you supply items and photographs these remain your copyright (shared with the project and can be removed from the site at any point).
+If you supply items and photographs these remain your copyright (shared with the project and can be removed from the site at any point upon written request).

 Our Motto is:-